LCL FAQ (Updated July 2022)

 Career linguist profiles showcase the career paths of either individual linguists or small groups from the same sector.
 For example, you might hear a panel of linguists who work in conversation design talk about their jobs and how they got there.

 How-to sessions provide an overview of a specific sub-sector or skill for which linguists are a good fit.
-These sessions will cover both the “standard” alt-ac paths such as translation and speech language pathology, but also less traditional ones like marketing, journalism, or project management.
-Other content in the how-to sessions may include things specific to this historical moment, like job-hunting during the pandemic.
+These sessions cover both the “standard” alt-ac paths such as translation and speech language pathology, but also less traditional ones like marketing, journalism, or project management.
+Other content in the how-to sessions includes things specific to this historical moment, like job-hunting during the pandemic.

-Career mixers will be held weekly and will be specifically designed for attendees to network with linguists already working outside of academia.
+Career mixers were held weekly and were specifically designed for attendees to network with linguists already working outside of academia.
 Career mixers are not job fairs, but are events meant to showcase the wide range of paths open to linguists, and to make valuable connections for the future.

 Mentoring and/or office hours offer the chance for more targeted help on specific topics, a space for lingering questions, and the opportunity to build meaningful mentor/mentee relationships.
-These will be staffed by career linguists, both current and retired.
+These are staffed by career linguists, both current and retired.

-Faculty who register can attend as many core events as they wish.
-Undergraduate advisors and graduate advisors are especially welcome, since they have a lot of influence on how students perceive their employability.
+Faculty, particularly undergraduate advisors and graduate advisors, are especially welcome, since they have a lot of influence on how students perceive their employability.
 And faculty often provide valuable guidance on paths for graduate students and alumni/ae to consider after earning master’s and doctoral degrees.

-Questions that faculty can expect to answer through LCL21 programming:
+Questions that faculty can expect to be able to answer through LCL resources and programming:

 - How can I better advise, direct and mentor my students who are curious about careers beyond academia?

-- What should our program expect to get from the Campus Careers office, and how can we collaborate to best help our students?
+- What should our department or program expect to get from the Campus Careers office, and how can we collaborate with that office to the benefit of our students?